Chapter 7 Conditional Execution

 logical operators (as well as value matching).
 We have already seen the

-topic, please go trough the corresponding section again or check ?Comparison
+If you need a refresh on this topic, please go trough the corresponding section again

-?logic
+, ?logic

 , and ?match

-Logical expressions always return logical values, TRUE
+Logical expressions always return logical values: TRUE

 and/or FALSE